 Ability to Control is Still a Dangerous Weapon

-Even if there is no evidence of actual control of your SDVOSB company, fraud cases can still success when federal law enforcement agencies find that another company or person (or both) have the ability to control the business.
-Unfortunately these detailed rules surface when companies are being indicted in small business fraud cases.
+Even if there is no evidence of actual control of your SDVOSB company, fraud cases can still succeed when federal law enforcement agencies find that another company or person (or both) have the ability to control the business.
+Unfortunately, these detailed rules surface when companies are being indicted in small business fraud cases.